Hideki Matsutake: Biography

 Matsutake was grabbed by the playback of Wendy Carlos's Switched-On Bach using a synthesizer and a computer at the American Pavilion of Expo '70 in Osaka.
 In June the following year at age 19, he made his first step into professional music as an apprentice to Isao Tomita, providing him the chance of operating one of the few Moog III-P synthesizer units in Japan.

 Establishing a company of his own named Musical Advertising Corporation (MAC) in 1974, his involvement with 'new music' artists such as Yoshitaka Minami and Akiko Yano started.
 In 1978 he participated in the production of Ryuichi Sakamoto's first album, Thousand Knives.
 In the years 1978 to 1982, Matsutake served Yellow Magic Orchestra as its sound programmer, eventually to become known as the "fourth member" of the band.
 He also led sequencing work for numerous technopop albums by other artists, especially at the beginning of the 80s.

 In 1981, Matsutake formed "Logic System" with Makoto Irie, with whom he toured to perform in other Asian countries several times.
 The unit has released 10 albums to date, two out of them released in eight countries.
 Its latest album is Technasma, released in 2020.
 He was a member of Akihabara Electric Circus, which released the chiptune album Super Mario Bros.
 3: Akihabara Electric Circus in 1988.
 He composed the video game music for Treasure's Guardian Heroes in 1996, alongside Nazo Suzuki.
 Matsutake is currently chairman of Japan Synthesizer Programmers Association (JSPA).

-Matsutake was also a member of the musical group MONOLITH, which was responsible for creating the music for the Dragon Ball video games and insert songs from the early 90s to the mid 2000s.
+Matsutake's 2003 albums History of Logic System and To Gen Kyo ±1 contain what are currently believed to be the first commercial songs to use VOCALOID in their production; the songs "That Wonderful Love Once More" (あの素晴らしい愛をもう一度) and "Let's Take A Coffee (Coffee Rumba)" (Let's Take A Coffee (コーヒー・ルンバ)) are sung by pre-release versions of the voicebanks KAITO, MEIKO and Sweet Ann.